mthenw/serverless-go-plugin/README.md

 ## How does it work?

 The plugin compiles every Go function defined in `serverless.yaml` into `.bin` directory.
 After that it internally changes `handler` so that the Serverless Framework will deploy the compiled file not the source file.
-The plugin compiles functions only if `handler` property points to `*.go` file.
+The plugin compiles a function only if `runtime` (either on function or provider level) is set to Go (`go1.x`).

 For every matched function it also sets `package` parameter to